kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 So in this case, the I2C device is /dev/i2c-1. **It may be different on your machine.**

 ##### I2C Tools
 A quick way to test i2c is to use i2c-tools.
-You may install that package as follows:
+These tools are already incuded in the Android image for the Jetson TK1.
+If the i2c-tools are not present on your AP, you may install that package as follows:

     $ sudo apt-get install i2c-tools